California sees hopeful signs as counties fight for vaccines

 Skilled nursing homes that bore the brunt of the virus in the early months of the pandemic and then again during the latest surge have seen cases drop by half in the last month.

 Deaths continue at a frightening pace, however.
 More than 6,700 people have died in the last two weeks.
-In Los Angeles County, the state’s most populous, so many people have died that the air quality board temporarily amended its rules to allow for more cremations.
+In Los Angeles County, so many people have died that the air quality board temporarily amended its rules to allow for more cremations.

 Health officials are in a race against time, not only as patients continue to become sick and die but as the virus mutates into forms that can spread much more easily.

-State officials warned last weekend that an L452R variant of the virus has been found in at least a dozen counties and identified in several large outbreaks in Northern California’s Santa Clara County.
+An L452R variant has been found in at least a dozen counties and identified in several large outbreaks in Northern California’s Santa Clara County.

-The variant is one of five recurring mutations that made up a strain called CAL.20C, researchers at Cedars-Sinai said.
-They reported CAL.20C has been found in more than one-third of Los Angeles County infections and may be contributing to the rapid spread across Southern California in the last two months.
+The variant is one of five recurring mutations that made up a strain called CAL.20C found in more than one-third of Los Angeles County infections, researchers at Cedars-Sinai said.

-Both are different than the strain identified in Britain, known as B.1.1.7, that has been identified in various California locations.
-Researchers are studying whether the new variations are more resistant to vaccines or more deadly, Ghaly said.

 Associated Press writers Kathleen Ronayne in Sacramento, Janie Har and Olga Rodriquez in San Francisco and Christopher Weber in Los Angeles contributed to this story.